adityaj0220/adityaj0220/README.md

-Final Year B.Tech student in Computer & Communication stream at MUJ.
+Graduate B.Tech student in Computer & Communication stream at MUJ.
 React Developer, worked on both Web and Mobile App Development.
 Also, currently exploring and growing my knowledge base in the areas of Network & Computer security and SAP ERP.